alexwlchan/alexwlchan.net/src/_articles/2022/2022-07-23-screenshots.md

 ---
-layout: post
+layout: article
 date: 2022-07-23 08:45:43 +00:00
 title: You should take more screenshots
 summary: If you do any sort of creative digital work, screenshots and screen recordings are a great way to remember it.
-tags:
+topics:
+  - Personal thoughts
-  - digital preservation
+  - Digital preservation
-  - screenshots
 index:
   feature: true
-old_syntax_highlighting: true
 ---

 I've been using computers for about two decades.